 MAX() takes any number of 1-value rows as in input, and it will always return a single value

 In this article I show how to write a stored aggregate function with an example.

 We’ll write a function for geometric means.
 An arithmetic mean is the sum of all elements divided by the number of elements.
-A geometric mean is similar: it is the product of the elements divided by the number of elements.
+A geometric mean is similar: it is the Nth root of the product of N elements.

 We want to ignore

 Let’s go straight to the code:

 CREATE OR REPLACE AGGREGATE FUNCTION geometric_mean( p_num INT UNSIGNED ) RETURNS FLOAT BEGIN -- partial result DECLARE v_product INT UNSIGNED DEFAULT 1; -- number of values DECLARE v_count INT UNSIGNED DEFAULT 0; DECLARE EXIT HANDLER FOR NOT FOUND BEGIN RETURN POW(v_product, 1 / v_count); END; agg_main: LOOP FETCH GROUP NEXT ROW; -- skip NULLs IF p_num IS NULL THEN ITERATE agg_main; END IF; -- update the running product and the values count SET v_product := v_product * p_num; SET v_count := v_count + 1; END LOOP; END; SELECT geometric_mean(price) FROM product;

 The semantics should not be too obscure, if you know stored functions.